christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 It is a problem where we have *k* classes or categories, and only one valid for each example.

 The values are still binary but represented as a vector.
-If the example x is of class c, then
+If the example x is of class c, then the target value is y with

 $$  y_i =   \begin{cases}
       0, & \text{if}\ i \neq c \\
-      1, & \text{i == c}
+      1, & \text{otherwise}
     \end{cases}
 $$